GeorgeGlennon/Part-II-Chemistry-Programming/Readme_Ex2.md

 The os library allows for interaction with the operating system running the code and for reading and manipulation of files stored on the system.

 # Curve fit
+The lowest energy ooints on the potential energy surface are fir to the following equation:

 <img width="207" alt="image" src="https://github.com/user-attachments/assets/9a62d0cd-0398-4e5a-8173-c96a40a24a43" />